ProfessionalCSharp/ProfessionalCSharp6/DeploymentWindows/Readme.md

-# Readme - Code Samples for Chapter 41, ASP.NET MVC
+# Readme - Code Samples for Chapter 36, Deploying Windows Apps

-This chapter contains these samples:
+This chapter contains the following UWP and WPF code samples:

-* MVCSampleApp
+* ClientWPF
-* MenuPlanner
+    * AppSupport (Library to be installed with ClickOnce)

-The MVCSampleApp was created with an empty ASP.NET Core Web project template.
-Many features for ASP.NET MVC have been added.
+    * ClientWPF (Simple app using AppSupport)

-The MenuPlanner application was created with the ASP.NET MVC Web project template.
-Sample code shows how to read and write from a database.
+* UniversalWindowsApp (an app thats created from the Visual Studio template to run the Windows App Certification Kit)

 To build and run the .NET Core samples, please install
 * Visual Studio 2015 Update 3